GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 </details>

 Now that we have our value boxes, we will define which views we want to associate with them.
 In the `"dataViews"` option, we will first define which charts/tables we want in this view.
 We will only associate views with the first four value boxes.
-This is because the last two also display BESS information and we only have one view for them.
+This is because the last two also display BESS information and we only have one view for that.
 This is done by simply not specifying a view with the id of the value box for which we don't want to add a view.

-We start each view with the id from the corresponding value field, then we assign a list of objects to it.
+We start each view with the `id` from the corresponding value field, then we assign a list of objects to it.
 Their keys are the individual id's of the different charts/tables we will define next in the `"dataViewsConfig"`, and as value we assign the title that will be displayed above the view in the dashboard.
 If you want to have more than one chart/table in a view, just add a second element to the object.

 ```json